camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 ## ProcessEngineConfiguration bean

 The camunda engine uses the [ProcessEngineConfiguration bean](ref:/api-references/javadoc/?org/camunda/bpm/engine/ProcessEngineConfiguration.html) to configure and construct a standalone Process Engine.
 There are multiple subclasses available that can be used to define the process engine configuration.
 These classes represent different environments, and set defaults accordingly.
-It's a best practice to select the class the matches (the most) your environment, to minimize the number of properties needed to configure the engine.
+It's a best practice to select the class that matches (most of) your environment to minimize the number of properties needed to configure the engine.
 The following classes are currently available:

 *   `org.camunda.bpm.engine.impl.cfg.StandaloneProcessEngineConfiguration` The process engine is used in a standalone way.
 The engine itself will take care of the transactions.
-By default, the database will only be checked when the engine boots (and an exception is thrown if there is no database schema or the schema version is incorrect).
+By default the database will only be checked when the engine boots (an exception is thrown if there is no database schema or the schema version is incorrect).
 *   `org.camunda.bpm.engine.impl.cfg.StandaloneInMemProcessEngineConfiguration` This is a convenience class for unit testing purposes.
 The engine itself will take care of the transactions.
 An H2 in-memory database is used by default.
 The database will be created and dropped when the engine boots and shuts down.
-When using this, probably no additional configuration is needed (except when using for example the job executor or mail capabilities).
+When using this, probably no additional configuration is needed (except, for example, when using the job executor or mail capabilities).
 *   `org.camunda.bpm.engine.spring.SpringProcessEngineConfiguration` To be used when the process engine is used in a Spring environment.
 See the Spring integration section for more information.
 *   `org.camunda.bpm.engine.impl.cfg.JtaProcessEngineConfiguration` To be used when the engine runs in standalone mode, with JTA transactions.

 ## Bootstrap a Process Engine using Java API

-You can configure the process engine programmatically by creating the right ProcessEngineConfiguration object or use some pre-defined one:
+You can configure the process engine programmatically by creating the right ProcessEngineConfiguration object or by using some pre-defined one:

 ```java
 ProcessEngineConfiguration.createStandaloneProcessEngineConfiguration();